SteveCara/TitanicKaggleCompSubmission/README.md

 ## EDA

 I started with some exploratory data analysis to summarise the main characteristics of the data and find the key relationships.
 Some highlights are below.
+(If images don't load see images folder).

 ![](/images/titanic_lmplot.PNG)